syncfusion-content/winui-docs/winui/Avatar-view/customization.md

 ## Font

-Customize the Font of AvatarView control by using the `FontFamily` and `Foreground` properties to achieve the desired look.
+You can customize the font of initials in the `AvatarView` control by using the `FontFamily` and `Foreground` properties.

 {% tabs %}
 {% highlight xaml %}